Pope Felix IV: Pontificate

 and consecrated no fewer than thirty-nine bishops, during his short tenure of four years.
 During Felix's pontificate, an imperial edict was passed granting that cases against clergy should be dealt with by the pope or a designated ecclesiastical court.
-Violation of this ruling would result in a fine, which proceeds were designated for the poor.
+Violation of this ruling would result in a fine, the proceeds of which were designated for the poor.
 Felix also defined church teaching on grace and free will in response to a request of Faustus of Riez, in Gaul, on opposing Semi-Pelagianism.
 As such, Felix approved the teachings of the Council of Orange in 529, which also explained original sin.

 Felix attempted to designate his own successor: Pope Boniface II.
 The reaction of the Senate was to forbid the discussion of a pope's successor during his lifetime or to accept such a nomination.
 The majority of the clergy reacted to Felix's activity by nominating Dioscorus as Pope.
 Only a minority supported Boniface.
 His feast day is celebrated on 30 January.
+He remains the most recent pope to bear the pontifical name "Felix".